 Duration: 1 hour.
 Moderate.
 Steep steps at start, stone tracks, long flight of steps at end.
 Very little shade, but occasional concrete benches to rest on.

-This walk takes you from the pleasant shingle beach of Torres along the rugged coastline to the 16th century watchtower of Torre d’Aguiló, from where you get spectacular views of the skyscrapers of Benidorm.
+This walk takes you from the pleasant shingle beach of Torres along the rugged coastline to the 16th century watchtower of Torre d’Aguiló and spectacular views of the skyscrapers of Benidorm.

 As you arrive at Playa de Torres from the main road, you’ll notice a ghost town grid of empty streets and pavements; another casualty of the property crash that hit the Spanish economy like an express train in the crisis of 2008.
 Only now is the promised development slowly starting to take shape.
 You’ll also see the recently restored Roman funeral tower, the 1,800 year old Torre de Sant Josep (for more info, see my blog on the Romans in La Vila)